adamp-github/adamp-github.github.io/index.md

  - Easily digestible
  - Added cloud applications to my profile

-Finished the 'AWS: Deploying and Provisioning' by Brandon Rich.
+Finished the 'AWS: Deploying and Provisioning' by Brandon Rich
-It's well explained with some great examples that are less common than some other lectures.
+It's well explained with some great examples that are less common than some other lectures
-Leans more heavily on Ruby but very good to see more detailed examples.
+Leans more heavily on Ruby but very good to see more detailed examples
 Using lambda for custom resources in Cloudformation
 Ruby application deployed with Elastic Beanstalk
 Some more focus on using the AWS cli for Elastic Beanstalk